Martin Fridson: Career

 Fridson interviewed with Mitchell Hutchins and accepted a position as an electric utility bond trader in 1976.
 After Mitchell Hutchins was acquired by Paine Webber in 1977 he left with his trading group to Scandinavian Securities, where he worked ultimately as an assistant vice president.
 In 1980 he went to Paine Webber's Jackson Curtis arm as a vice president in credit research and fixed income investment strategy.
 In 1981 he joined Salomon Brothers as a vice president.

 He left for Morgan Stanley in 1984.
 He then joined Merrill Lynch in 1989, where he was director of high yield strategy until 2002.
 While at Merrill Lynch he documented a history of the high yield debt market, which as Fridson says, "was shrouded in myth."
 In 2002, he left Merrill to found his own firm, FridsonVision LLC.
 In May 2008, Fridson sold Leverage World and Distressed Debt Investor, the two primary research products of FridsonVision, and became the CEO of Fridson Investment Advisors, an investment management company.
 Following that firm's acquisition by BNP Paribas, he worked as global credit strategist in the bank's asset management subsidiary.
 In August 2012 he resumed operations under the FridsonVision LLC banner.

 He has served as president of the Fixed Income Analysts Society, governor of the Association for Investment Management and Research (now the CFA Institute), and director of the New York Society of Security Analysts.
-Currently, Fridson serves on the editorial boards of CFA Digest, and Journal of Investment Management.
+Currently, Fridson serves on the editorial boards of CFA Digest, Journal of Investment Management., and Journal of Fixed Income.